anphoenix/demo_nlp/README.md

 demo_nlp
 ========

-1. Tagging Demo using HMM (in python) in ./hmm
+1.Tagging Demo using HMM (in python) in ./hmm

 	The task consists of identifying gene names within biological text In this dataset there is one type of entity:gene (GENE).
 The dataset is adapted from the BioCreAtIvE II shared task (http://biocreative.sourceforge.net/biocreative_2.html).